 JHU scholars share ways to learn with community at national conference in Baltimore.

-At Baltimore’s National Great Blacks in Wax Museum last Friday evening, Johns Hopkins students and alums performed short plays, monologues, and poems in a demonstration of the power of community-based learning.
+At Baltimore’s National Great Blacks in Wax Museum in November, Johns Hopkins students and alums performed short plays, monologues, and poems in a demonstration of the power of community-based learning.

 Students developed their storytelling performances during a course offered over the last several years, Blackstorytelling: Public Health in the Black World.
 “What about performance offers a unique opportunity to learn from and with communities?
 How might dramatic performance be used to share information while learning from an audience?” the course asked.
 Performers included Angela Serwaa-Marfo ’24 and Kailyn Swift ’25.